OSGeo/gdal/gdal/doc/source/api/csharp_compile.rst

 If you don't want to bother with executing the proper vcvars*.bat you might use the development environment specific command prompt to accomplish this task.
 When using a Win64 compilation be careful to activate the x64 version of the command prompt installed on your system.

-.. note If you are not running in an environment that has been used to compile GDAL locally, then there are a number of variables that need to be configured.
+.. note:: If you are not running in an environment that has been used to compile GDAL locally, then there are a number of variables that need to be configured.
 The Conda ``gdal-feedstock`` configuration app can be used as a guideline about how to do that - `build.bat <https://github.com/conda-forge/gdal-feedstock/blob/master/recipe/set_bld_opts.bat>`__.

 Creating the SWIG interface code
 ++++++++++++++++++++++++++++++++